 Approach

 This paper draws on semi-structured interview data with individuals who were participating in a self-management group programme for one of three LTCs (chronic obstructive pulmonary disease, diabetes or obesity) to explore the experiences and views of participants about the support they perceived during the programmes.
-This paper is part of a larger qualitative study conducted in NSW, Australia on the negotiation and enactment of self-management goals.
+This paper is part of a larger qualitative study conducted in NSW, Australia on the role of goals in chronic conditions self-management.
 Ethics approval was obtained from area health district and university ethics committees.

 The sample